Overview

 Velatir for Desktop needs a small set of operating system permissions to capture and inspect AI traffic on a managed device.
 Everything is requested at install time, and the list is short on purpose: there is no microphone, camera, location, or full-disk access.Windows

 The installer asks for administrator rights once.
-It uses them to set up traffic capture, install the certificate Velatir needs to inspect AI traffic, and register the background service.
+It uses them to place the files and register the background service.
 After that, the CLI asks for elevation only for commands that change capture or configuration.
+Traffic capture and the certificate that goes with it are not part of installation.
+They are set up later, and only if your organisation has enabled capture and the device’s safety checks pass.
+A device where capture is never enabled holds no certificate and has no traffic redirected.
+See How it works.
 Velatir then runs as a background service that starts automatically, so it keeps working across reboots without anyone needing to launch it.
-A tray icon shows when it is running.| Prompt | When | What it grants |
+A tray icon shows when it is running.macOS

 The installer asks for an administrator password once, the standard macOS installer flow.
 Velatir captures traffic through an approved macOS system extension.
 There is no kernel extension and no patching of system frameworks.System extension approval